Encoding syntactic objects and Merge operations in function spaces: Abstract

 \section{Abstract}

 We provide a mathematical argument showing that, given a representation of lexical items as functions (wavelets, for instance) in some function space, it is possible to construct a faithful representation of arbitrary syntactic objects in the same function space.
 This space can be endowed with a commutative non-associative semiring structure built using the second R\'enyi entropy.
 The use of this entropy function can be interpreted as a measure of diversity on the representation of the lexical items.
 The resulting representation of syntactic objects is compatible with the magma structure.
 The resulting set of functions is an algebra over an operad, where the operations in the operad model circuits that transform the input wave forms into a combined output that encodes the syntactic structure.
 A neurocomputational realization of these circuits is completely determined by a realization of a single binary gate that implements a minimization and an entropy computation.
 The action of Merge on workspaces is faithfully implemented as action on these circuits, through a coproduct and a Hopf algebra Markov chain.
-The motivation for this mathematical question is to develop possible general theoretical guidelines, based on algebraic properties, that can constrain neurocomputational implementations of Merge and therefore may suggest novel constraints for experimental testing.
 The results obtained here provide a constructive argument showing the theoretical possibility of a neurocomputational realization of the core computational structure of syntax.
 We also present a particular case of this general construction where this type of realization of Merge is implemented as a cross frequency phase synchronization on sinusoidal waves.
 This also shows that Merge can be expressed in terms of the successor function of a semiring, thus clarifying the well known observation of its similarities with the successor function of arithmetic.